dr-crunch/redundancy-awareness/README.md

 ---

-This repository documents a governance matter that has remained unresolved for nineteen years.
+This repository documents a governance matter that has remained unresolved for twenty years.
 It is not a polemic.
 It is a record — of submissions made, of acknowledgements received, and of determinations never issued.
 The materials here are presented plainly, for anyone who wishes to look.

 A structural browser-enabled view of the full evidentiary corpus is available at **[dr-crunch.github.io/sitemap](https://dr-crunch.github.io/sitemap)**.
 Follow the Twitter account for timely posts regarding the matter: **[x.com/BroekMeinhardt](https://x.com/BroekMeinhardt/status/2045286354343305692?s=20)**.
 The web version of this document is at **[dr-crunch.github.io/redundancy-awareness](https://dr-crunch.github.io/redundancy-awareness/)**.